Ever Wondered Why? Curious Facts About Cats - Part I

 What does the different positions of the whiskers reveal?

 When pointed forward and fanned out, the cat is tense - alert, excited and ready to act.
-When the whiskers are bunched together and flattened to the side of face, he is feeling reserved, timid, or shy.
+When the whiskers are bunched together and flattened to the side of the face, he is feeling reserved, timid, or shy.
 When pointed sideways and aren't spread out, the cat is comfortable, calm, relaxed, friendly, satisfied, or indifferent.

 Cats are intelligent and fascinating creatures who rarely do something without good reason, even if we don't understand what that reason may be.